LoliKingdom/Toxic-Garbage-Island/README.md

 ***Plastic form dead things, it is now so clear!
 How could I fail to understand!***

-From Toxic Garbage Island to <b>Toxic<sup>∞</sup></b>

-This name originated from the mod 'Cubic Chunks' of its sheer possibility of stretching Minecraft to be workable above the block limits!

 We had versions on 1.2.5, 1.4.7, 1.6.4 and 1.7.10.
 We want to keep the tradition going, and we even decided to create a public pack for all's enjoyment - along with our original community with a paid official server we maintain everyday.
-Thus, this pack will be the most polished I would have ever put out under the branding of Toxic Garbage Island; no longer a kitchen sink but a polish modpack with crazy elements along with originality and experimentality.
+Thus, this pack will be the most polished I would have ever put out under the branding of Toxic Garbage Island; **no longer a kitchen sink but a polish modpack with crazy elements along with originality and experimentality.**

 ## Pack Description: